WillACosta/flutter_currency_micro_app/README.md

 Currency Converter App, provides an simple way to convert any currencies.
-The main idea for this project, is for studying and apply modularization with mono-repo and managed by Melos CLI, it follows some development best practices, such as Clean Architecture, Clean Code, SOLID, and more.
+The main idea for this project, is for studying and apply modularization with mono-repo and managed by Melos CLI, it follows some development best practices, such as Clean Architecture, Clean Code, SOLID, and even more.

 It is a **work in progress** 🚧